A New Covenant With the House of Israel: Understanding Hebrews 8:1-13

-Alas, the NT bars the way.
-For whenever the phrase “New Covenant” appears in the Gospels or the epistles, it is applied to the Church, comprised both of Jew and Gentile, and not simply to ethnic Israel (Matthew 26:28; 1 Corinthians 11:25; 2 Cor.
+But the NT bars the way.
+For whenever the phrase “New Covenant” appears in the gospels or epistles, it is applied to the Church, comprised both of Jews and Gentiles, and not simply to ethnic Israel (Matthew 26:28; 1 Corinthians 11:25; 2 Cor.
 3:6-7; Hebrews 8:7-8, 13, 9:15, 12:24).
-Therefore, amillennarians conclude, reasonably enough, that in Jeremiah 31:31-24 God was in fact speaking of eschatological “Israel”: His Church, of which ALL the saints of ALL time are members, both Jew and Gentile.
+Therefore, amillennarians conclude, reasonably enough, that in Jeremiah 31:31-24 God was in fact speaking of eschatological “Israel”: His Church, of which all the saints of all time are members, both Jew and Gentile.

 The essay below, extracted from my book The High King of Heaven, explores this subject in some detail.
 My hope and prayer is that in reading it, you will find that it supplies a helpful key for opening up the meaning of all OT Kingdom prophecy.